psychemedia/middle-english-romances/sir-orfeo.md

 She answered at his royal will,
 "Alas! my lord, Sir Orfeo,

-" Since we were first together, naught
+"Since we were first together, naught
 Hath marred our life; no smallest sign;
 But we have loved as love we ought;
 Thou art my life, and I am thine.
 Now do thy best and do not pine,
 For we must part, and I to doom! "
-" Alas! " he cried, and " woe is mine!
+"Alas! " he cried, and " woe is mine!
 Where dost thou go, Love, and to whom?

 "Whither thou goest I will go,
 And where I go thou too shalt fare! "
-" Nay, nay, my lord; thou dost not know:
+"Nay, nay, my lord; thou dost not know:
 My doom no mortal man may share.
 This morn, as I was lying there
 Asleep beneath an orchard-tree,
 Two gallant horsemen, young and fair,
 Rode to my feet, and bent the knee,

-" And bade me come with haste and speed
+"And bade me come with haste and speed
 To parley with their lord the king.
 But I replied I durst not heed,
 Nor would I come for any thing.